Align-DETR: Enhancing End-to-end Object Detection with Aligned Loss: Experiments

-We conduct experiments using DINO~\cite{dino} as the baseline, which adopts the deformable-transformer as the backbone.
+We conduct experiments using DINO~\cite{dino} and $\mathcal{H}$-DETR~\cite{hdetr} as the baselines, which adopts the deformable-transformer as the backbone.
 DINO uses tricks such as CDN, look forward-twice, and bounding box refinement for better performance.
 We follow DINO's approach and adopt its tricks.
-Regarding to backbone, we use an R-50 backbone with 4-scale features (P3, P4, P5, and P6) as input.
+Regarding to backbone, we use an Resnet-50 (R-50)~\cite{he2016deep} backbone with 4-scale features (P3, P4, P5, and P6) as input.

-The results are presented in Tab.~\ref{tab:multiscale_results}.
-Despite the highly optimized structure of DINO~\cite{dino}, our method still outperforms it by 1.2\% and 0.9\% AP in 1x and 2x schedules, respectively.
+The results are presented in Tab.~\ref{tab:multiscale_results} and Tab.~\ref{tab:h_detr}.
+Despite the highly optimized structure of DINO~\cite{dino}, our method still outperforms it by 1.5\% and 1.3\% AP in 1$\times$ and 2$\times$ schedules, respectively.
 This indicates that even the advanced DETR-variant can be affected by the misalignment problem.
-Then we compare \methodname~ to two recent state-of-the-art methods, Group-DETR~\cite{gdetr} and H-DETR~\cite{hdetr}, and find that \methodname~achieves higher AP while using fewer queries, demonstrating its superior computational efficiency.
-It is worth noting that \methodname~also outperforms other competitors such as SMCA~\cite{smca}, Faster RCNN-FPN~\cite{faster}, Deformable-DETR~\cite{deformabledetr} with much less training schedule.
-These results suggest that \methodname~ is a highly effective and efficient method for object detection tasks.
+Then we compare \methodname~to two recent state-of-the-art methods, DAC-DETR~\cite{hu2024dac} and Stable-DINO~\cite{liu2023stable}, and find that \methodname~achieves higher AP while using fewer tricks such as memory fusion, demonstrating its superior effectiveness.
+It's noteworthy that \methodname exhibits highly competitive performance, particularly in detecting small objects.
+In this domain, it surpasses Stable-DINO by 1.8\% in terms of AP, indicating that small objects are more susceptible to the misalignment issue.
+This highlights the effectiveness of \methodname in addressing the challenges posed by misalignment, particularly in scenarios where precise localization is crucial, such as detecting small objects. \methodname also outperforms other competitors such as SMCA~\cite{smca}, Faster RCNN-FPN~\cite{faster}, Deformable-DETR~\cite{deformabledetr} and Focus-DETR~\cite{focusdetr} with much less training schedule.
+At last, we compare our methods to two DETR-variants that also focus on improving the assignment of DETR, \emph{i.e.} $\mathcal{H}$-DETR~\cite{hdetr} and Group-DETR~\cite{chen2023group}, and find \methodname~leads them by a large margin of 1.8\% AP and 0.7\% AP, respectively, with fewer queries used in training.
+These results suggest that \methodname~is a highly effective and efficient method for object detection tasks.